Anthony Bajada: Invention of the opening mechanism on drink cans

-In the mid 1950s, Anthony invented the mechanism for opening canned containers with a "press-it" type closure that pushed inwardly into the can to permit the contents to be poured.
+In 1956, Anthony filed for a patent titled "Lid closure for can containers," which described a mechanism for opening canned containers with a "press-it" type closure that pushed inwardly into the can to permit the contents to be poured.
+The patent was granted in 1958.

 Prior to Bajada’s invention, it was necessary to either use a separate opening device such as a can opener or to use a pull tab mechanism.
 The use of a detached can-opener proved cumbersome, as without the tool the can could not be opened and the pull tab design was dangerous as the detached tab could be ingested and was not easy to see in an x-ray.

 One of the novel aspects of Bajada's design is that the can's opening mechanism is self-contained on the can's lid, eliminating the need to use any additional devices to open the can.

-In 1956, Anthony filed for a patent titled "Lid closure for can containers," which was granted by the United States Patent and Trademark Office as No. 2,842,295 in 1958.
-He was represented by the intellectual property law firm Kilpatrick Townsend.

-At the time, Bajada marveled that "the advantages of his invention would become apparent" upon seeing the design, a statement that proved true.
-Within two months of Bajada's patent expiry, inventor Ermal C. Fraze and the Reynolds Metals Company filed patents on designs for a “pull tab" mechanism for soda cans and during large manufacturing companies such as Crown Cork & Seal Co., Broken Hill Proprietary Company and United States Steel Corporation began making lid mechanisms based on Bajada’s design.
+At the time, Bajada marveled that "the advantages of his invention would become apparent" upon seeing the design; a statement that proved true.
+Within two months of Bajada's patent expiry, inventor Ermal C. Fraze and the Reynolds Metals Company filed patents on designs for a “pull tab" mechanism for soda cans.
+Subsequently, during volume manufacturing, companies such as Crown Cork & Seal Company, BHP, and United States Steel Corporation began making lid mechanisms based on Bajada’s design.